atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 After having followed Fanny for a week or ten days, and taken her flirting with him for a real inclination, he seized the first lucky moment, as he thought, which occurred, and made an offer.

 [105]
-Fanny, had she never seen the Lumleys, would not, perhaps, have refused le\y ion’s offer: ike would, probably, have' gladly accepted of it: but j after having entertained hopes of a baronet’s eldest fon, She could not think of becoming

-the wife of a farmer She,, therefore, re j tested, at once,, a fettlementy which might have rendered her happy, - could file have brought herself'to look upon it in a proper light; but v^ity and.prid^, had made her infensible of her lover’s real merit, and fly refused him with a
+Fanny, had she never seen the Lumleys, would not, perhaps, have refused Lewson’s offer: she would, probably, have gladly accepted of it: but after having entertained hopes of a Baronet’s eldest son, she could not think of becoming the wife of a farmer.
+She, therefore, rejected, at once, a settlement which might have rendered her happy, could she have brought herself to look upon it in a proper light; but vanity and pride had made her insensible of her lover’s real merit, and she refused him with a haughtiness that lessened *her* exceedingly, and gave *him* great uneasiness.
+He was pained by her refusal, .doublypaim. ed to perceive a total; change in her disposition.
+Many men, indeed, in such a rejected situation, would have been less disturbed, by considering the Lady undeserving of their attachment to her;
-^ *
-haughtiness that ititcned iber exceedihgir ly, and gave.great uneasiness. was pained by her refusal, .doublypaim. ed to perceive a total; change in her disposition.
-Many men, indeed,, in'such a rejecsted situation, would have been
-< less: disturbed, shy considering the Lady
-imdefcrving of their attachment to her; -
-F 5 they
-*

-•! f: Hi!
-II i
+[106]
-If ills. they would have confbled themselves, LIII by thinking that their lost, in const ■ i ** fi ^
-J! quence of the change in her, was not st
-I I great as they imagined it to be: but o / o i Lewstn, who really loved Fanny, was
-I of a different turn of mind : he felt a
-III sincere concern at finding her lest amiable upon a more intimate acquaintance, with her, than be could have believed her to be.
+they would have consoled themselves, by thinking that their loss, in consequence of the change in *her*, was not so great as they imagined it to be: but Lewson, who really loved Fanny, was of a different turn of mind: he felt a sincere concern at finding her less amiable upon a more intimate acquaintance, with her, than be could have believed her to be.
 Agreeably to his feelings KD wi O upon the trying occasion, he left her with the strongest marks of regret in his countenance, with the keenest stnsa tions of sorrow in his heart: telling her, however, that he could not yet prevail on himself to give up the fond hopes he had fo long cherished of calling her his; that he would wait for a more favourable opportunity to renew rhe fiibjed nearest his. heart,